alephant/MA-data/2 CASE STUDY/ML model case study.md

 FI (feature importance) understanding indicates which features in x-data is more or less relevant for predicting y-data, LR (learned representation) understanding indicates how learned representations (e.g. intrinsic properties of the vector space such as relative angle or position of vectors) are organized to transform x-data to optimally predict y-data.

-So there are different modes how one can gain understanding of actual T by means of drawing intra-model inferences.

 Throughout their work they rely on probability distributions to illustrate